 General.
 Developer will develop and deliver the Product and the Deliverables strictly in accordance with development Schedule B and Schedule C attached hereto, as such schedules may be amended by a written notice of the parties in accordance with the terms of this Agreement.

 On-going Development/Additional Content.
-The parties shall negotiate in good faith with respect to the Licensor’s payment of development costs for any additional content sequels or derivative works to be developed beyond what is set forth in Schedule C (Game Scope) related to the Game during the Term
+The parties shall negotiate in good faith with respect to the Licensor’s payment of development costs for any additional content, sequels or derivative works to be developed beyond what is set forth in Schedule C (Game Scope) related to the Game during the Term.

 Privacy Policy.
 Developer shall ensure the Product shall conspicuously contain, as a separate hyperlink and/or immediately preceding access to the Product, a policy or statement describing the privacy policy of all parties, Licensors and Developer, with respect to the collection of Personally Identifiable Information of players, subscribers and/or end users of the Product, in compliance with privacy protection laws of any jurisdiction within the Territory.